oracle/oracle-database-operator/README.md

   ---

-  Ensure that operator pods are up and running.
-Operator pod replicas are set to a default of 3 for High Availability, which can be scaled up and down.
+  Ensure that the operator pods are up and running.
+For high availability, Operator pod replicas are set to a default of 3.
+You can scale this setting up or down.

   ```sh
   $ kubectl get pods -n oracle-database-operator-system